The Rise of the Rabbis

 University of Pennsylvania

 Simcha Gross is an Assistant Professor at the University of Pennsylvania, and studies Jews over the first millennium of the common era in their Roman, Persian, and Islamic contexts.
-His first book, Babylonian Jews and Sasanian Imperialism in Late Antiquity, will be published by Cambridge University Press.
-He is currently a member at the Institute for Advanced Study, Princeton.
+His first book, Babylonian Jews and Sasanian Imperialism in Late Antiquity, was published by Cambridge University Press.

 Read more